 Text: Geometry – McDougal Littell

-In Eighth Grade French, students continue to build listening, reading, speaking, and writing skills through a year-long study of Haiti.
+In the Eighth Grade French class, students continue to build listening, reading, speaking, and writing skills through a year-long study of Haiti.
 They begin the year with a review of vocabulary and structures from previous years, including the futur proche tense, through personalized conversation and reading the novel Pirates Français des Caraïbes.
 While reading this novel, students learn about the history of French influence in North America, particularly the Caribbean.
-Although the students have been exposed to the past tenses via storytelling for a number of years, in Eighth Grade students study the formation and usage of the passé composé and l’imparfait tenses.
-The analysis of these two tenses is accomplished through conversation as well as through reading the novel Ma Voiture à Moi, set in present-day Haiti.
+Although the students have been exposed to the past tenses via storytelling for a number of years, Eighth Grade students study the formation and usage of the passé composé and l’imparfait tenses.
 Students also read traditional Haitian folktales in the past tense.
 Over the course of the year, the Eighth Grade students raise money for the F.E.E.D. organization, which benefits the children of Paulette, Haiti.
-In preparation for the Junior High’s annual trip to Québec City and Montréal, students study the history and culture of the area and then have an opportunity to put all of their French knowledge to use on the trip.

 Calligraphy: Eighth Graders study the techniques of calligraphy using authentic calligraphy tools.
 During their calligraphy mini, they select a Far Brook song or a quote from their graduation Shakespeare play, and over a series of weeks, they create their Far Brook graduation diplomas.

 Group: In Group, students rehearse for the music that they sing during many traditions at Far Brook.
 This Upper School choir includes all students in grades 6-8.
-The ensemble prepares the music of the Thanksgiving Processional, An Evening of Choral Music-Stabat Mater, and the Spring Choral Concert.
+The ensemble prepares the music of the Thanksgiving Processional, Stabat Mater and Other Voices, and the Spring Choral Concert.

 Boys’ Choir: Boys’ Choir consists of boys in Grades Six, Seven, and Eight and sometimes the men of the faculty and staff.
 Repertoire is selected specifically for the musical range of male voices.
 Boys’ Choir sings in Morning Meeting and performs at the Spring Choral Concert.